Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset

 \section{CompLex 2.0}

-In this Section we describe a new dataset for complex word identification that we have collected.
-Our new dataset, dubbed `CompLex 2.0' builds on prior work (CompLex 1.0 \cite{shardlow-etal-2020-complex}), in which we collected and annotated data for complexity levels.
+In this Section we describe a new CWI dataset that we have collected.
+Our new dataset, dubbed `CompLex 2.0' builds on prior work (CompLex 1.0 \cite{shardlow-etal-2020-complex}), in which we collected and annotated tokens in context for complexity.
 We have described the data collection process for CompLex 1.0 as below and then the annotation process that we undertook to extend this data to CompLex 2.0.
-CompLex 2.0 covers more instances than CompLex 1.0 and crucially, has more annotations per instance than CompLex 1.0.
+CompLex 2.0 covers more instances than CompLex 1.0 and crucially, has more annotations per instance than CompLex 1.0, making it more reliable.
 We present statistics on our new dataset and describe how it fits the recommendations we have made in our specification for new CWI datasets above.
 CompLex 2.0 was used as the dataset for the SemEval Shared Task on Lexical Complexity Prediction in 2021.